jessecrossen/vst-stangin/README.md

 1. Drop down a menu of alternate tunings.
 Please file an issue if there's one you feel should be there.
 2. Tune individual strings up and down by clicking the +/- symbols.
-3. This shows the current fret positions, and strings light up when played and is handy for making tabs.
+3. This shows the current fret positions, and strings light up when played.
+It's handy for making tabs.
-4. This shows what note is being fretted on each string and is handy for making scores.
+4. This shows what note is being fretted on each string.
+It's handy for making scores.
-5. Tune all string up or down by any number of semitones.
+5. Tune all strings up or down by any number of semitones.
 6. Adjust the maximum sustain of each note in seconds.
 Actual sustain will vary with velocity.
 7. Toggle whether to simulate hammer-on and pull-off techniques while a string is playing.
+Note that these techniques will not extend the duration of the playing note.
 8. Toggle whether to stop playing a string when all fret buttons are released.
 9. Toggle whether to begin playing a string when a fret button is pressed.
+If the string is already playing, the duration will be extended when a fret is tapped.

 # Controller Button Mappings